MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

    > When reporting issues to Microsoft Support, always provide the **Operation ID** displayed in the error message.
 This will help expedite the investigations.

 ## Preview versions of AppSource Apps
-The publisher of an AppSource App may run a preview of a future version of their app or of a new app.
+The publisher of an AppSource App may run a preview of a future version of an available app or of a new app.
 Preview versions of apps can only be installed on Sandbox environments using a url including a `PREVIEWKEY` parameter, provided by the app publisher.
 Preview versions of apps behave differently from Available versions of apps in the following ways:

 > [!Note]
 > Preview versions of AppSource apps is supported for Sandbox environments on version 23.0 and higher.